Vasti Jackson: Life and career

-His own, The Soul of Jimmie Rodgers, album was issued by CD Baby, which celebrated Jackson's appreciation of the influence of Jimmie Rodgers on the history of American music.
-Jackson had earlier stated in March 2015 that, "I like to talk about the triumph of the blues.
+His album, The Soul of Jimmie Rodgers, was released by CD Baby, which celebrated Jackson's appreciation of the influence of Jimmie Rodgers on the history of American music.
+Jackson had said in March 2015, "I like to talk about the triumph of the blues.
 Looking at struggle and rising above it.
 It’s an art form derived from the necessities of life, having to navigate oppression."

-Jackson was a guest performer on the title track of Bobby Rush's 2016 album, Porcupine Meat.
-It earned Rush a Grammy Award nomination for Best Traditional Blues Album, which placed Jackson in direct competition with Rush for the award.
+He was a guest performer on the title track of Bobby Rush's 2016 album, Porcupine Meat.
+It earned Rush a Grammy Award nomination for Best Traditional Blues Album, putting Jackson in competition with Rush for the award.